-For G Suite and Chrome Enterprise Support customers only
+For Google Workspace and Chrome Browser Enterprise Support customers only

-If your users are having problems with Chrome on Microsoft® Windows® computers after a Chrome version update, you might need to downgrade it to the previous version.
+If your users are having problems with Chrome on Microsoft® Windows® computers after a Chrome version update, you might need to downgrade it to a previous version.

 How to downgrade Chrome